This section of the website is devoted to students who should be starting from as early as their year 9/10 to prepare for college applications.

-- Improve your performance in your internal and external tests: Your school transcripts in Grade 10, 11 and 12 will be required when you apply for the Pre-medical Program.
+- Improve your performance in your internal and external tests: Your school transcripts in Grade 10, 11 and 12 will be required when you apply for the Six-Year Medical Program.
 Ensure that your performance is progressing across all subjects and work harder to achieve higher results on both internal and external tests.

 Students in Grade 12 (Seniors)

-- Start an Online Application: The online application is available in early September, however always check the application timeline.
+- Start an online application: The online application is available in early September, however always check the application timeline.
 Although you technically have until February 1st to submit your electronic application, it is highly advisable to start working on your application as early as possible.
 Make sure you review the required documentations available on the Admissions Requirements section of this website that need to be submitted before March 1st.

 - Complete your application and requested documents: Review your application well ahead of time, and only submit it if you think it contains all the requested information.
-The application is designed in such a way to provide a checklist of all the needed components.
-Please remember that the deadline for submission of the Online Application is February 1st; however, if your application is ready well before this date, it is advisable to go ahead and submit the application.
+The application is designed in such a way to provide a checklist of all the required components.
+Please remember that the deadline for submission of the online application is February 1st; however, if your application is ready well before this date, it is advisable to go ahead and submit the application.
 The same is applicable for your documents.
 Should these be ready to be submitted well ahead of the deadline, you can go ahead and submit them to the Office of Admissions, knowing that the last date for documents submission is March 1st.
 Please remember that only completed files will be processed.